An English major at Lehigh consists of nine 4-credit courses (total of 36 credit hours). Those nine courses must include the following:

 At 36 credit hours, the English major is designed to work well as both a standalone major and a double major.
 In addition, students can enroll in a five-year combined bachelor’s plus master’s degree program in English Education through Lehigh’s College of Education.

-Requirements for the English Minor
+English Minor Requirements

 To minor in English students take 4 courses in literature or film, one at the 300 level.
 Students may also minor in creative writing.